onepoint10/AskHole/README.md

 This project is provided as-is for educational and personal use.
 Please respect Google's Gemini API terms of service and usage limits.

+## Contributing

+Please raise PR for any contributions.
+Any PR raised will be reviewed and merged with the main branch.

 ## Support

 For issues or questions: